esl/jekyll-codesync-global/_posts/blog-posts/2020-01-14-purescript-on-the-beam-typed-otp-for-greatness.md

 ---
 title: Purescript on the BEAM; Typed OTP for greatness
-abstract: This video was recorded at Code Mesh LDN 19 - http://bit.ly/37xc3Nr
+abstract: "This video was recorded at Code Mesh LDN 19 - http://bit.ly/37xc3Nr

 Get involved in Code Sync's next conference - http://bit.ly/2Mcm4aS